 The Big, Game-Changing Differences Between Kelty and Coleman

-Kelty: For the Detail-Oriented, Patient Camper
+Kelty: For the More Patient, Detail-Oriented Camper

 Bottom Line:

-Kelty: Built for the Long Haul
+Kelty: For the Long Hall

 Bottom Line: